Elliott, Brewster, Hoever - Who will play for Liverpool against Aston Villa? | Goal.com

 The price of success will be there for all to see at Villa Park.

-In Liverpool’s 127-year history, never will they have fielded a younger, more inexperienced line-up than the one which will contest the quarter-final of the Carabao Cup tonight.
+In Liverpool’s 127-year history, never will they have fielded a younger, more inexperienced line-up than the one which will contest the quarter-final of the Carabao Cup on Tuesday night.

 With Jurgen Klopp and his senior squad in Qatar preparing for the Club World Championship, it has been left to Neil Critchley, the Reds under-23s boss, to take on Aston Villa for a place in the last four, live on television.